-Wake up function: While the part is in inactive state, the algorithm evaluates differential measurement between each new acceleration data point with the preceding one and evaluates it against the WUFTH threshold.
-When the differential measurement is greater than WUFTH threshold, the wakeup counter starts the count.
+While the part is in inactive state, the algorithm evaluates differential measurement between each new acceleration data point with the preceding one and evaluates it against the Wake-Up Function Threshold (WUFTH).
+When the differential measurement is greater than WUFTH, the Wake-up function counter (WUFC) starts the count.
 Differential measurements are now calculated based on the difference between the current acceleration and the acceleration when the counter started.
 The part will report that motion has occurred at the end of the count assuming each differential measurement has remained above the threshold.
 If at any moment during the count the differential measurement falls below the threshold, the counter will stop the count and the part will remain in inactive state.

-Figure 12 shows the latched response of the motion detection algorithm with WUF Timer (WUFC) set to 10 counts.
-Note how the difference between the acceleration sample marked in red and the one marked in green resulted in a differential measurements represented with orange bar being above the WUF threshold.
-At this point, the counter begins to count number of counts stored in WUFC register and the wakeup algorithm will evaluate the difference between each new acceleration measurement and the measurement marked in green that will remain a reference measurement for the duration of the counter count.
-At the end of the count, assuming all differential measurements were larger than WUF threshold, as is the case in the example showed in Figure 12 a motion event will be reported.
+To illustrate how the algorithm works, consider the Figure 13 that shows the latched response of the motion detection algorithm with the Wake-up Function Counter (WUFC) set to 10 counts.
+Note how the difference between the acceleration sample marked in red and the one marked in green resulted in a differential measurement represented with orange bar being above the Wake-Up Function Threshold (WUFTH).
+At this point, the Wake-up Function Counter (WUFC) begins to count number of counts stored in WUFC register and the wake-up algorithm will evaluate the difference between each new acceleration measurement and the measurement marked in green that will remain a reference measurement for the duration of the counter count.
+At the end of the count, assuming all differential measurements were larger than Wake-Up Function Threshold (WUFTH), as is the case in the example showed in Figure 13, a motion event will be reported.